 “I’m proud of what I’ve achieved in the role and think the mortgage broking industry is well positioned into the future,” Hayden said.

-told Australian Broker they would reassess what they are looking for in a replacement CEO with a decision not expected to be announced until the end of the year.
+The MFAA told Australian Broker they would reassess what they are looking for in a replacement CEO with a decision not expected to be announced until the end of the year.

 this week after national apartment oversupply was estimated at over 70,000.
 Executive general manager for supervisory support Charles Littrell said the regulator was turning up the pressure, saying it’s not a bad time to see banks strengthen the equity position of their balance sheets.